 Speaking of precise pixel measurements, there are a few keyboard shortcuts you'll want to know about when it comes to perfectly placing your layers.
 First, by selecting any layer and holding down the Option (or Alt) key on your keyboard, you'll be able to see all of the pixel distances that are directly related to your layer.
 Keep in mind that you'll need to make sure Display Distances is enabled (instructions on that below) for the Option key shortcut.

 Second, any time you've got a layer selected and want to reposition it in the tiniest increments possible, simply use the arrow keys on your keyboard to move it up, down, left, or right.

-These new snap lines are amazing for design, but what happens if you find them distracting?
-You now have total control over whether or not the snap lines and/or pixel distances are displayed, so if you ever find yourself wanting to turn them off, simply click on the Alignment icon in the left side of the bottom toolbar.
+These new alignment tools are amazing for design, but what happens if you find them distracting?
+You now have total control over whether or not snap lines, pixel distances, and/or guides are displayed, so if you ever find yourself wanting to turn them off, simply click on the Alignment icon in the left side of the bottom toolbar.

 This will bring up an Alignment menu where you can enable and disable Snapping and Display Distances.
-Enabling Snapping will allow you to see the snap lines as you design with layers, and enabling Display Distances will allow you to see the pixel distance numbers in addition to the snap lines.
+Enabling Snapping will allow you to see the snap lines as you design with layers.
+Enabling Display Distances will allow you to see the pixel distance numbers in addition to the snap lines.
+And enabling Guides will show a ruler border and give you the ability to set guide lines on your design.
 Feel free to adjust these settings to your liking at any point in your creative process.

 We’re so excited for you to be able to design with freedom and precision!
-These snap line options are going to help you up your creative game for sure.
-Whether you’re editing a photo, creating a collage, or designing anything with layers, you’ll have the guidance of these improved snap lines to make you feel a whole lot more confident!
+These alignment options are going to help you up your creative game for sure.
+Whether you’re editing a photo, creating a collage, or designing anything with layers, you’ll have the guidance of these improved alignment tools to make you feel a whole lot more confident!